-Investigating Perceptions of Devon Net Zero Citizen’s Assembly Process
+Investigating Perceptions of the Devon Net Zero Citizen’s Assembly Process

 Rapid and extensive action on climate change is necessary to prevent hazardous outcomes for societies and communities across the world (IPCC, 2018).
 More than 290 councils across the UK have declared a Climate Emergency, including Devon County Council in February 2019 (ClimateEmergencyUK 2020).
 Citizens’ Assemblies, as well as other deliberative public engagement processes like Citizens Juries, are increasingly being seen as useful methods for facilitating public input into discussions about how to tackle this emergency.

-We’re using a mixed methods qualitative research approach that has focused on interviewing key stakeholders who are part of the Devon Climate Emergency process- including members of the overarching response group and the independent taskforce.
-Added to this we ran a survey with public stakeholders who provided evidence to the carbon plan public consultation in 2019.
+This part of the research employs a mixed methods research approach including interviews with key stakeholders who are part of the Devon Climate Emergency process, and a survey with public stakeholders who provided evidence to the carbon plan public consultation in 2019.

-The project is funded by Economic and Social Research Council Impact Acceleration Account (IAA) Funding and Devon County Council (Jan-Dec 2020)
+The projects are funded by grants from the Economic and Social Research Council Impact Acceleration Account (IAA), with financial and in-kind contributions from Devon County Council.

 Project Advisory Board: